 - The life circumstances of the client, their personal resources and readiness to change (40% of overall outcome variance)

-- The therapeutic relationship (30% of overall outcome variance)
+- The therapeutic relationship (30% of total outcome variance)

-- The expectations about the treatment and therapy (15% of overall outcome variance)
+- The expectations about the treatment and therapy (15% of global outcome variance)

 - The specific model of treatment (15% of overall outcome variance)